-(II) This course relates the hard sciences of the brain and neuroscience to the psychology of human behavior.
+This course relates the hard sciences of the brain and neuroscience to the psychology of human behavior.
 It covers such topics as decision making, learning, the brain's anatomy and physiology, psychopathology, addiction, the senses, sexuality, and brainwashing.
 It addresses the topics covered on the psychology section of the MCAT examination.
-Prerequisites: CBEN110, CHGN122, PHGN200.
-3 hours lecture; 3 semester hours.
+Prerequisite: CBEN110, CHGN122, PHGN200.

 CBEN323.
 GENERAL BIOLOGY II LABORATORY.
 1.0 Semester Hr.
-Equivalent with BELS313,CBEN120,ESGN313.
+Equivalent with CBEN120,